2025 Reed Conference for Pharmacy

 Requirements for Credit

 In order to receive credit, the participant must be present the entirety of each presentation and complete the post-tests, and evaluation form for each session.
 Upon completion, participant credit will be reported to CPE Monitor.
-Transcripts may be printed from CPE Monitor.
+Transcripts may be printed from the CPE Monitor.

 Statement of Disclosure